 For the purposes of the affirmative measure, 'disability' is defined by the Australian Bureau of Statistics in its Survey of Disability, Ageing and Carers.2

 Where a vacancy is restricted to persons with a particular type of disability, this would generally be because there is a connection between the skills or experience a person with a particular type of disability may have and the requirements of the job—e.g. a person with vision impairment is recruited to test software accessibility.
 However, where the requirements of the job allow, it may also be appropriate in some circumstances to restrict vacancies to a particular group of people with disability that experience disproportionate levels of employment disadvantage, e.g. people with intellectual disability.

 If an agency has decided to apply the disability employment affirmative measure to a vacancy, it will be clearly indicated in the job advertisement.

 You can search for vacancies that have been advertised under the disability employment affirmative measure on the APSjobs website.
-Go to the Job Search page, and tick the Affirmative Measure–Disability box on the right hand side of the screen under ‘Refine Search’ scroll down to ‘Programs and Initiatives’, in this menu select ‘Disability Employment – Affirmative Measure Vacancy’.
+Go to the APSjobs website, on the left of the screen under ‘Refine Search’ scroll down to ‘Programs and Initiatives’, in this menu select ‘Disability Employment – Affirmative Measure Vacancy’.
 This will display vacancies that have this initiative applied.